mohamed-ragy/date-picker/readme.md

 - All buttons and icons have accessible labels

 There’s also a live region (`aria-live="polite"`) to announce updates when months or values change.

-### Focus behavior

-When the picker opens, its content becomes focusable and keyboard-friendly.
-When it closes, the internal content becomes inert so you can’t tab into it by mistake.

 ## Recipes